-At one level, influence is about compliance — getting someone to do what you want them to do (or at least not to undermine it).
+At a basic level, influence is about compliance — getting someone to do what you want them to do (or at least not to undermine it).
 But genuine commitment from other people is often required for you to accomplish key goals and tasks.

-The Center for Creative Leadership has found that influencing tactics fall into one of three categories: logical, emotional or cooperative.
-We call this influencing with head, heart and hands.
+We’ve found that influencing tactics fall into 3 categories: logical, emotional, or cooperative.
+We call this influencing with head, heart, and hands.

-- Cooperative appeals involve collaboration (what will you do together?), consultation (what ideas do other people have?) and alliances (who already support you or have the credibility you need?).
+- Cooperative appeals involve collaboration (what will you do together?), consultation (what ideas do other people have?), and alliances (who already supports you or has the credibility you need?).
 Working together to accomplish a mutually important goal extends a hand to others in the organization and is an extremely effective way of influencing.

-To maximize your personal influence, you’ll want to become skilled in all three styles of influencing.
+To maximize your personal influence, you’ll want to become skilled in all 3 styles.
 Decide which tactics will reap the most support for a specific task or strategy and employ one or more approaches.
 To understand which tactics might work best, consider the following:

-Brainstorm your approach.
+- Brainstorm your approach.
 What tactics would work best?
 Which logical appeals will be most effective?
 How could you make an emotional or cooperative appeal?
 What specifically could you say and do to use each type of tactic?
 Anticipate possible responses and prepare your reply.
 What counterarguments could you use?
-What additional influence tactics might be helpful?
+What additional influencing tactics would be helpful?

-At first, you might want to try out new influence tactics in low-risk situations, practicing these skills one-on-one.
-As you become more versatile, you’ll gain new confidence in your ability to influence teams and larger groups and to persuade others in higher-stakes situations.
+At first, you might want to try out new influencing tactics in low-risk situations, practicing these skills 1-on-1.
+As you become more versatile, you’ll gain confidence in your ability to influence teams and larger groups, and to persuade others in higher-stakes situations.